PacktPublishing/hands-on-music-generation-with-magenta/Chapter08/README.md

-# Chapter 8 - Creating a model for a specific musical representation
+# Chapter 8 - Magenta in the browser with Magenta.js

 TODO